bustle/shep/migration.md

 - Environment vars are now stored on `process.env`, like `process.env.ENV`.
 - Capitalize all config keys inside environment files
 - `shep run` accepts custom process.env key value pairs, e.g., `DB_TABLE=custom shep run ${functionName}`

+## Migrating from shep 3.X to shep 4.0

+- Shep 4.0 now handles environment variables in AWS.
+See the docs for `shep config` to add, remove, and list environment variables for your functions.